| Duration: | 10 Day(s) - 9 Night(s) |

 PRICE EXCLUSIONS:

-• Tips to driver and tour guide as your wish.
+Tips for the driver and tour guide as your wish.

 Notes for Your Tibet Tours